 - Blasphemous Boast: Possibly.
 The book noted that when he says "Allahu Akbar" (God is great/akbar) he could very well mean "Akbar is God."

-- Cuckold: Everyone loves Marco Vespucci's wife, although it's unclear whether they ever bedded her.
+- Everyone loves Marco Vespucci's wife, although it's unclear whether they ever bedded her.
 Being a nice, stupid lad that he was, Marco said such a beauty should be public property.

 - Subverted by Praise-God Hawkins, which had departed so long from his beloved that he imagined daily that she had gone for another man back home.

-"Simonetta possessed a pale, fair beauty so intense that no man could look at her without falling into a state of molten adoration, and nor could any woman."
+- Even the Girls Want Her: Several.
+Qara Köz and Simonetta to name two."Simonetta possessed a pale, fair beauty so intense that no man could look at her without falling into a state of molten adoration, and nor could any woman."

-"Why don't you go and masturbate a diseased goat?"
+- "Why don't you go and masturbate a diseased goat?"

 - Go Mad from the Revelation: Il Machia met a slave-girl which was transformed by potent hypnosis to be a "memory palace", a kind of exotic hard disk drive.
 He then attempted to restore the girl to a human state, but when she did, she remembered all the perils of her life and defenestrated herself.